-- · Send children out of the room by themselves. - Use or threaten to use physical punishment, such as smacking or shaking. - Use techniques intended to single out and humiliate individual children, such as ridicule or sarcasm. - Remove toys or activities that are the focus of a conflict as a 'punishment' or means of 'teaching children to share'.
+- Send children out of the room by themselves. - Use or threaten to use physical punishment. - Use techniques intended to single out and humiliate individual children, such as ridicule or sarcasm. - Remove toys or activities that are the focus of a conflict as a 'punishment' or means of 'teaching children to share'.
 Unless it is the last resort. - Use physical restraint, such as holding, unless to prevent physical injury to children or adults and/or serious damage to property. - Shout or raise our voices in a threatening way to children.